geckoanton/Quadrum/README.md

 [![Version](https://img.shields.io/badge/license-GPL--3.0-blue)](https://www.gnu.org/licenses/)
 [![Version](https://img.shields.io/badge/build-passing-brightgreen)](https://img.shields.io/badge/build-passing-brightgreen)

-Quadrum is a LED-Cube framework and editor built to make it easier to upload and stream animations.
-Visit <https://geckoanton.github.io/quadrum/> for help regarding implementation details of Quadrum, as well as downloadable release versions of the Quadrum editor (available for Windows, Linux and MacOS) and Arduino library.
+Quadrum is a LED-Cube framework and editor that was built to ease the uploading and streaming of animations.
+Visit <https://geckoanton.github.io/quadrum/> for implementation details of Quadrum, as well as downloadable release versions of the Quadrum editor (available for Windows, Linux and MacOS) and Arduino library.

 ## IntelliJ Development